gallicchio/learnSDR/docs/concepts.md

 ## GNU Radio Blocks

-The complete list of blocks is available at [https://wiki.gnuradio.org/index.php/Category:Block_Docs](https://wiki.gnuradio.org/index.php/Category:Block_Docs){:target="_gnu"}.
+The complete list of blocks is available [on the GNU Radio page](https://wiki.gnuradio.org/index.php/Category:Block_Docs){:target="_gnu"}.

 GNU Radio variables come in several different data types, which are indicated by the color of the tab that represents them on a flow diagram:

+  - blue: complex floating point
   - orange: floating point
-  - blue: complex floating point
   - green: integer
+  - yellow: short (short integer)
   - purple: byte
-  - yellow: short (short integer)

 + **QT GUI blocks** display information graphically when the flow diagram runs.
 The blocks we use include:
    - **QT GUI Range**: a slider that allows the user to adjust a value
    - **QT GUI Time Sink**: a graph that displays one or more input signals as functions of time.